AdobeDocs/experience-platform.en/help/data-science-workspace/access-features-dsw.md

 Why am I only seeing the Services tab?

-- Your organization may only be entitled to Adobe Real-Time Customer Data Platform (RTCDP) which includes the Customer AI AI/ML Service.
+- Your organization may only be entitled to Adobe Real-Time Customer Data Platform (Real-Time CDP) which includes the Customer AI AI/ML Service.

 If you are unable to see any of the **Data Science** tabs and wish to utilize Data Science Workspace features, contact your company administrator to check if you have an Adobe Experience Platform Intelligence license.